 Instructing the Next Generation

 In the year 2000, adolescent attention spans were 12 seconds.
 Today, they are six seconds.
 Students spend the equivalent of an eight-hour day in front of screens, which makes teaching them more challenging than ever.
-This session is practical and research-based, comparing five generations of students and offering current best practices for communicating with Generations Z.
+This session is practical and research-based, comparing five generations of students and offering current best practices for communicating with Generation Z.

 12 Huge Mistakes Parents Can Avoid